Christopher Morel Player Props: Cubs vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.62 team ERA that ranks 25th across all MLB pitching staffs.
+- The Reds have a 4.62 team ERA that ranks 25th among all MLB pitching staffs.

-- The lefty's most recent appearance came on Wednesday against the Milwaukee Brewers, when he went six scoreless innings while giving up seven hits.
+- In his last outing on Wednesday against the Milwaukee Brewers, the righty threw 6 2/3 innings, allowing two earned runs while surrendering eight hits.

-- The 24-year-old has a 1.90 ERA and 9.6 strikeouts per nine innings in 10 games this season, while allowing a batting average of .184 to his opponents.
+- The 31-year-old has a 3.76 ERA and 8.3 strikeouts per nine innings across 13 games this season, while allowing a batting average of .245 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.